-Refs' body admits 'significant human error' in Liverpool loss to Spurs
+Refs' body admits 'significant human error' cost Liverpool

-Tottenham 2-1 Liverpool: PGMOL admit 'significant human error' with disallowed goal
+Tottenham 2-1 Liverpool: PGMOL admits 'significant human error' over disallowed Luis Diaz goal

 Last updated on .From the section Football